-Why Shah Abbas I changed the capital from Qazvin to Isfahan
+Why did Shah Abbas I change the capital from Qazvin to Isfahan?

 The initial reason that Shah Abbass I decided to move the location of the capital to Esfahan was that the climate of Qazvin did not suit him.
 Besides astronomers had predicted that the fortune of Qazvin would change into misfortune soon.
 On the other hand, during a trip to Esfahan, the idea came to the king that Esfahan would be a new, suitable choice for the capital.

 Free two-days tour in Isfahan

 Isfahan is the most important and beautiful tourist destination for all travelers.
 This beautiful historic city with the most beautiful architectural monuments and hospitable people grabs the heart of the tourist.
 So a trip to Iran without Isfahan would not be complete.
 The beauty of Isfahan is not limited to its historical monuments.
 The local culture - artworks - crafts - souvenirs and fine restaurants with traditional and international cuisine will have you stay for many days